 - Ask the kid what would help.
-How do you think we should deal with a summer with no camp?
-What kinds of things are you interested in exploring?
 What activities are you wanting to try before summer ends?
 What ideas do you have for once school-at-home starts?
-Your child will probably have a better idea about how to “fix” or salvage this summer than you do, Kaiser explains.
+Your child will probably have a better idea about how to “fix” or salvage things than you do, Kaiser explains.

 - Do not promise new plans you can’t keep.
 None of us know when or how this will end and what life will look like months from now, so avoid making predictions you can’t be sure of.
 Do not tell them school will start; do not tell them they can see Grandpa; do not tell them that in a month everything will be back to normal.
 You’re setting everyone up for more disappointment.

 - Give your child a job or two.
 Depending on your child’s age, they might be recognizing for the very first time that parents actually have jobs!
 Explain what this means: “Our jobs help the family, and they help us personally,” Rosen says.
 “Our jobs help the family run smoothly.”
 So even if pre-pandemic your kids didn’t have designated chores, now they should.
 This can be watering plants, setting the table, cleaning the hamster cage.
 They are not favors or chores, but rather their contribution to the functioning of the household.

 - Channel the feelings into art.
 Yeah, yeah, I know, it can sound like paint-through-your-feelings BS.
 But!
 Many people over many centuries have directed their pain, frustration and joy into novels, symphonies, and paintings.
 Look at Picasso’s Guernica!
 Rosen suggests saying to a kid “People will want to know your story.
 You have value in this time!”
 If the child is very little, help them write out a story or paint a picture.
 Older kids can start a journal.